The Boosted DC Algorithm for linearly constrained DC programming: Numerical experiments

 \paragraph{Experiments}

 In our numerical tests we used the parameter setting as

-The trial step size $\overline{\lambda}_k$ in the boosting step of BDCA (Line 8 of \Cref{alg:BDCA}) was chosen to be self-adaptive as in~\cite{nBDCA}.
+The trial step-size $\overline{\lambda}_k$ in the boosting step of BDCA (Line 8 of \Cref{alg:BDCA}) was chosen to be self-adaptive as in~\cite{nBDCA}.
 This technique proceeds as follows.
 At the first iteration, choose any $\overline{\lambda}_0>0$.
 Then, for $k\geq 1$, if the line search has never been used, we take $\overline{\lambda}_k=\overline{\lambda}_0$.
 Otherwise, if the two previous trial step-sizes have been directly accepted (without being reduced by the backtracking step), then the last accepted positive $\lambda$ is scaled by a factor of $\gamma>1$ and used as the current trial step-size.
-If that is not the case, the trial step size is set as the last positive value of $\lambda$ accepted in previous iterations.
+If that is not the case, the trial step-size is set as the last positive value of $\lambda$ accepted in previous iterations.
 In our tests we used

 In our first numerical experiment, we considered Horn matrices of different sizes, $H_n$, for $n\in\{1000,1250,\ldots,5000\}$.
 For each size, DCA and BDCA were run from the same $100$ starting points randomly generated in the intersection of the non-negative orthant with the unit ball.
 We stopped the algorithms when $\norm{d_k} \leq 10^{-9}$ for the first time.
 The results are shown in~\Cref{fig:ExpHorn}, where we can observe that, on average, BDCA was more than 15 times faster than DCA for all sizes.
 As expected, since Horn matrices are copositive, both algorithms converged to critical points with a positive objective value very close to 0.
 It is worth to mention that the objective function at the points found by BDCA was usually smaller than at the ones found by DCA.
+We also show in \Cref{fig:ExpQHorn_count} the percentage of iterations at which the boosting step {was} activated, that is, when condition in line 7 of \Cref{alg:BDCA} {was} fulfilled.
+We observed that, for all sizes, the linesearch {was} performed in around the 45\% of the iterations.
 In \Cref{fig:HornInst} we show the behavior of both algorithms in a particular instance for testing the copositivity of $H_{1000}$.